briankaplan/fresh-expense-2/PROJECT_STRUCTURE.md

 ## File Organization

-### Models

-- One model per file
-- File name matches model name in kebab-case
-- Include schema, types, and related interfaces in the same file

-### Components
+### Backend

+- Core functionality in `core/` directory
+- Feature modules in `modules/` directory
+- Shared resources in `shared/` directory
-- One component per file
+- One module per feature
-- Include related styles and tests in the same directory
+- Include related files in module directory
-- Use index.ts for barrel exports

-### Services
+### Frontend

-- Group related functionality
+- Core functionality in `core/` directory
+- Feature modules in `features/` directory
+- Shared resources in `shared/` directory
-- One service per file
+- One feature per directory
-- Include related interfaces and types
+- Include related components, hooks, and types

 ### Tests

 - Place test files next to the code they test
 - Use `.spec.ts` or `.test.ts` suffix
 - Group related tests in describe blocks
+- Follow the same directory structure as source code

 ## Import/Export Rules